mrcnski/believeobey.live/_posts/2025-09-01-why-did-messiah-die.md

 %}

 {% include verse.html
+text="Most certainly I tell you, unless a grain of wheat falls into the earth and dies, it remains by itself alone. **But if it dies, it bears much fruit.**" verse="John 12:24"
+%}

+## Mercy

+{% include verse.html
 text="**He himself bore our sins in his body on the tree, that we, having died to sins, might live to righteousness.
 You were healed by his wounds.**" verse="1 Peter 2:24"
 %}